elabdesunil/redux-counter/README.md

 This is just a practice exercise for react-redux.

+### Old `Redux` to `reduxjs/toolkit`
+Since this repository was created, there has been updates in the way global states are managed. `Redux` will be replaced by `reduxjs/toolkit`

+[Here](https://github.com/elabdesunil/counter-using-Reduxjs-toolkit) is the updated version of this same application:

 ## Code Snippets:
 ### Importing `connect` - a function which connects react to the redux store
 ```javascript